The Islamic Republic of Murder and Tyranny

 If you have a tip you can contact me at 310-795-2497 or currentyashar@gmail.com.
 I am available on Signal, WhatsApp, and Confide.
 My direct messages are also open on Twitter and Instagram.

 This article only serves as war propaganda against Iran.
-Imperialist war against Iran violates the human rights of the Iranian people far more than any internal policies of the Islamic Republic could.
+Imperialist war against Iran devastates the the Iranian people far more than any internal policies of the Islamic Republic could.